 For my metrics stack, I’m using Prometheus and Grafana.
 Both are currently deployed via the kube-prometheus-stack.
 I do not endorse this solution, due to their utterly atrocious release engineering.
 Or rather the utter, complete lack thereof.
 But it’s working for me for now.

 I’m scraping mostly my infrastructure at this point.
 Adding scraping of individual apps is still on my list.
-But even that is already a lot, including both k8s and Nomad, all of my hosts with node_exporter and even my DSL modem’s SNMP.
+But even that is already a lot, including k8s, all of my hosts with node_exporter and even my DSL modem’s SNMP.
 In addition, I’m also scraping some smart plugs and Zigbee thermometers.

 For details on the setup, see this post for Prometheus and this one for Grafana.